zenstreamz/AIOStreams/README.md

 > Cloudflare Workers cannot make requests to other Cloudflare Workers from the same account.
 If you have deployed the Stremio GDrive addon already on a Cloudflare account, the AIOStreams worker on the same account will not be able to fetch streams from your Stremio GDrive worker.

 > [!WARNING]
-> Cloudflare Workers tend to get blocked by Torrentio quickly.
-It is also not possible to use the ADDON_PROXY environment variable with Cloudflare Workers.
-You must also edit the code for it to be possible to run on a cloudflare worker due to an [issue](https://github.com/Viren070/AIOStreams/issues/32).
+> A Cloudflare Worker may get blocked by Torrentio.
+You may also encounter a build error, in which case you will have to edit the code slightly and lose the functionality of the `ADDON_PROXY` environment variable

 1. Sign up for a [Cloudflare Account](https://dash.cloudflare.com/sign-up/workers-and-pages)
 2. Install Node.js (I would recommend using package managers e.g. fnm on Windows)
 3. Install Git